Tucson Gem Show

 Then it was time to kiss Z goodbye (he drives home once I start the show) and get down to work.
 I got to see all my favorite vendors, meet some great new ones, and most importantly, source the finest new stones, chain work, and other elements that I am chomping at the bit to get in to the studio and create with.

 Happy (belated) New Year to you and thanks for being here.
-Now that we’ve got this new website up and running, I plan to check in on the blog more regularly, share parts of my creative process with you, and ask for your feedback!
-You can always comment below or email me at firstname.lastname@example.org.
+Now that we’ve got this new website up and running for our handmade jewelry, I plan to check in on the blog more regularly, share parts of my creative process with you, and ask for your feedback!
+You can always comment below or email me at email@example.com.

 some images via JW Marriott, JOGS Intl